quinwacca/za-in-phone-store/README.md

 🛒 At the `cart page` we can see all the products added to the cart.
 There is no limit, but the user can not add the same product twice. (no counter appears on the design so I guessed that feature).
 The user can remove any products here.
 Or continue shopping.<br/><br/>
 💎 The cart is stored on `localStorage` so the user can keep the cart on different shopping sessions.

-🦾 The page is fully responsive and easy to interact to with keyboard only.
+🦾 The page is fully responsive and easy to interact to with keyboard only ⌨️.

 ---
 ---